 Some states choose to offer a larger selection of home and community based services via their state Medicaid plan, via state plan option 1915(i).
 Via this option, a state can target a specific population and only this group of people can receive home and community based services.
 For instance, the 1915(i) option could be limited to seniors or disabled individuals.
 Available benefits might include case management, attendant care, homemaker services, adult day care / adult day health care, and respite care.

 At the time of this writing, approximately 8 states offer attendant services via another Medicaid state plan option, called Community First Choice (CFC) or the 1915(k) state plan option.
 Furthermore, states have the option to expand the availability of long term services and supports via CFC.
 Examples of long term services and supports might include transitional services (assisting one with moving from an institutional setting back to the community), emergency response systems, home delivered meals, durable medical equipment, and home / vehicle modifications.

 2) Where is Long Term Care Provided?

-Medicaid long term care can be provided in a variety of settings.
-As mentioned previously, this type of care originally was only available to Medicaid recipients in an institutional setting, such as a nursing home.
-However, over the years, Medicaid has expanded the locations in which one can live and receive long term services and supports.
-Based on the state, long term care Medicaid may be received in one’s home, the home of a of a close friend or relative, an adult foster care home, an assisted living facility, or in memory care (Alzheimer’s special care unit).
+Medicaid long term care can be provided in a number of settings.
+While originally only available to Medicaid recipients in an institutional setting, such as a nursing home, Medicaid has since expanded the locations in which one can live and receive long term services and supports.
+Based on the state, long term care Medicaid may be received in one’s home, the home of a close friend or relative, an adult foster care home, an assisted living facility, or in memory care (Alzheimer’s special care unit).
 Please note that while Medicaid may cover the cost of long term services and supports in an adult foster care home or an assisted living residence, Medicaid will not pay the room and board portion of living in such locations.